 - Young children see and understand, but can't explain, their parents' worries.

-- Teenagers will focus on the economy and business in the future.
+- According to the article, teenagers will focus on the economy and business in the future.

-- Teenagers might not believe they can be more successful than their parents.
+- Now teenagers might not believe that they can be more successful than their parents.

 post-Comprehension: Talk about the following questions in pairs/groups.
 Remember to support your answers!

-- What do you think about the current economic problems?
+- How have the current economic problems affected you?
 Please explain.

 Google Search: Type "anxiety" into Google.
 Look at the websites, and/or read additional articles on this topic.
 Discuss or write an essay about your findings.